OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 Imagine a research scientist who has data files containing the results of their research.
 For each run of the experiment, the scientist must make a change to each one of the files.
 If there are only 20 data files then clicking on each file to open it and change it, while time consuming, is doable.
 However, what does the scientist do for an experiment that has 200 runs, or even 2,000?

 Unless they employ a lot of graduate students, our poor researcher will not be able to complete their research in a timely manner.
-The terminal has a nice set of features that allows us to automate such tasks so that the computer does the work for us.
+The terminal has a nice set of features that allows us to automate such tasks so that the computer does the work for us, allowing us to complete repetitive tasks quickly and more accurately.
 Remember, while the terminal has a steep learning curve, it is an investment that pays itself back later by saving you time.

 Logging In
 ==========